jpickup/GarminTools/README.md

 ## Building
 The ant build script is `build.xml`.

-The target bundle creates a macOS installer package.
+The target "bundle" creates a macOS installer package.